-(5) Does the school provide school bus?
-How do I travel to CHIJ St. Joseph’s Convent via public transport?
+(5) How can I travel to CHIJ St. Joseph’s Convent via public transport?

 (10) What are the subjects offered in Sec 1?

-• Students in Sec 1 & 2 NT stream study the following:
+• Students in Sec 1 & 2 NT stream take the following:

 English, Maths, Mother Tongue, Science, Art, Food & Consumer Education (Sem 1 / 2), Technical Studies (Sem 1 / 2), Social Studies and Computer Application.